-Due: April 2nd.
-Bring hard copy to class and also e-mail assignment to faculty as an attachment.
+Due: Aug 1.
+Bring hard copy to class and post to moodle by 9:00am.
 Pages: 5 minimum.
 Find a constitution from a U.S. federally recognized Tribe or Tribal Nation.
-Assess the content, government structure, and inherent assumptions of the constitution.
-Finally, compare and contrast this constitution with key elements of the U.S. constitution.
-What are the similarities and differences in content, government structure, and basic assumptions?
+Assess the content, government structure, and inherent assumptions of the Tribe's constitution.
+Finally, compare and contrast the Tribe's constitution with key elements of the U.S. constitution.
+What are the similarities and differences in content, government structure, and the basic assumptions of these two constitutions?